Dictionary » Negative Words » Oppose – Meaning, Definition, Synonyms and Antonyms

 Etymology

 “Oppose” comes from the Latin word opponere, where ob- means “against” and ponere means “to place.”
-It entered English in the late Middle Ages, originally used in both physical and ideological contexts to describe confrontation or resistance.
+It entered English in the late Middle Ages (and later became widely used in both physical and ideological contexts) to describe confrontation, resistance, or standing against a viewpoint.

 Example Sentences